bfirsh/loom/README.md

         execute(puppet.update)
         execute(puppet.apply)

-Then you could use the included "all" task to run it on all hosts:
+Then you could use the included "all" task to update Puppet on all your hosts:

     $ fab all deploy_puppet